LCC Men’s Basketball

 A native of Las Vegas, Nevada, Coach Schwartz earned his Bachelor of Science in Secondary Education from the University of Nevada-Las Vegas.
 He resides in Lamar with his fiancé Meagan O’Connell-Carne.

-Sercan “Serg” Fenerci enters his first season as Assistant Coach with the Runnin’ Lopes Men’s Basketball program.
+Sercan “Serg” Fenerci enters his second season as Assistant Coach with the Runnin’ Lopes Men’s Basketball program.

 Fenerci grew up in Istanbul, Turkey where he played high school basketball.
 Upon graduation from high school he moved to Boston, MA to pursue his collegiate basketball career, where he took his basketball skills to the junior college level.
 Fenerci played for one season at Northern Essex Community College in Haverhill, MA.
 Fenerci averaged 17 points and 13 rebounds a game, which earned him the First Team All-Region selection and runner up for the Region Player of the Year award.
 After one successful season at NECC, Fenerci accepted a full scholarship to play for Angelo State University in San Angelo, TX where he completed his Bachelors in Management Information Systems degree in May of 2007.
 Fenerci then went on to complete his Masters degree in Sport Management from Southern New Hampshire University in 2012.